 Saving up tax-free money and letting it grow sounds awesome.
 It certainly sounds like a better benefit to the employees of your small business.
 It helps retention and lets you start spending smarter.
-Those saved-up dollars can go toward so many medical expenses — from things like braces to hip replacements and so much more!
+Those saved-up dollars can go toward so many medical expenses!
 As good as it is, it doesn’t just stop with the savings.

 Forbes highlights that you can invest HSA dollars into mutual funds, and they can grow tax-free.
 Health Savings Account dollars are a triple tax break: tax-free going in, tax-free growth and tax-free coming out.
 This means you can grow the money in your Health Savings Account to cover all of your out-of-pocket medical costs once you are retired.
 You can even use it as supplement-retirement income after the age of 65.

 These principles are just the tip of the iceberg when it comes to profound ways you can start improving your employee retention.
 Most importantly, you can start seeing ROI on a part of your small business that has been doing nothing but burning cash for decades.

 Our consultants at Remodel Health can provide you with a comprehensive Health Benefits Analysis to ensure you discover all of your options to take better care of your employees and ultimately control costs and quality of healthcare better than you ever have before.
 Stop spending and start investing your health insurance costs back into your business.

 Important Notice: Remodel Health does not intend to provide specific insurance, legal, or tax advice.
 Remodel Health always recommends consulting with your professional representation to properly evaluate the information presented and its appropriate application to your particular situation.